1shone1/BMI-calculator/README.md

 # BMI Calculator 🧮

-A simple and responsive **Body Mass Index (BMI)** calculator built using only HTML, CSS, and JavaScript.
+A simple and responsive **Body Mass Index (BMI)** calculator built using only HTML and CSS.
 This tool allows users to input their height and weight to calculate their BMI and see their weight category.

 ## 🛠️ Tech Stack

 - **HTML** – Markup structure
 - **CSS** – Styling and layout
-- **JavaScript** – BMI calculation logic and interactivity

 ## 🚀 Features